 Agile supports remote working

 Does it mean that it remotely working Agile teams are not possible?
 Of course, not.
-Examples of displaced Team Agile are quite common and have multiplied in recent weeks.
+Examples of displaced agile teams are quite common and have multiplied in recent weeks.
 Consider for instance, a Scrum Team with, In order of decreasing efficiency:

-- The Product Owner is displaced with respect to the Team.
+- Only the Product Owner is displaced with respect to the Team.
 This rather common solution remains highly efficient,

-- Some members of the Dev Team are colocated,
+- PO and some members of the Dev Team are colocated,

 The solution #3 is typical of these weeks where socialization is reduced to prevent the contagion from COVID19 and while being the least efficient, still benefits greatly from the Agile approach.